tingold/pgdog/docs/docs/configuration/users.toml/users.md

 ### `server_password`

-Which password to connect with when creating backend connections from pgDog to PostgreSQL.
+Which password to connect with when creating backend connections from PgDog to PostgreSQL.
 By default, the password configured in `password` is used.
 This setting allows to override this configuration and use a different password, decoupling server passwords from user passwords given to clients.

 Default: **none** (defaults to `password`)